Chad-Mowbray/certs/README.md

 ![osi](readme/tcp-ip-stack.png)

-The higher the numbers go, the more abstract things get.
+The higher the numbers go, the further we get from wires and switches.
 We spend most of our time at the very top of the OSI model, but it's not a bad idea to know a little bit about the lower layers.

 Wireshark gives a good illustration of the 5-layer OSI model: